stephdl/nethserver-shellinabox/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ShellInaBox.rst

     the apache autentication is not a mandatory but you can force it here.
     A user needs to be allowed by apache, but it still needs a shell access to the system.

-Private access
+Private Access
     You can use shellinabox only on your Local network.
 The Apache authentication can be forced.

-Public access
+Public Access
     You can use shellinabox outside of your Local network.
 The Apache authentication is a mandatory.

-IP restricted access
+IP Access
     The access is allowed only for the specified list of IP (one IP per line).
 The Apache authentication is a mandatory.